Jewish views of poverty, wealth and charity: Philanthropy

 Retail magnate Julius Rosenwald donated a large amount of money to support the education of African-Americans.
 Jacob Schiff provided funds to help new Jewish émigrés from Russia and Europe settle in the United States.
 Marvin Perry quotes Jewish banker Otto Kahn as justifying his philanthropy by saying "I must atone for my wealth".
 Jerry Muller suggests that the Jewish inclination for philanthropy is partially due to a desire to offset resentment that may be felt by those not as wealthy.

 In the 1860s and 1870s, Zionists asked the Rothschilds to buy the land of Palestine for the Jews.
 James A. de Rothschild paid for construction of the Israeli Knesset building as a gift to the State of Israel and the Supreme Court of Israel building was donated to Israel by Dorothy de Rothschild.
 The Rothschilds also donated to non-Jewish causes, such as an observatory for Vienna observatory.

-Some Jewish organizations like Jewish Voice for Peace actively campaign against Islamophobia, including criticizing prominent Jewish organizations for perceived support of Islamophobic causes.